Skirts remain a fashionable favourite and there is a wealth of different styles to choose from.

 Ice skater skirt (or just skater skirt, yes we cheated so we could have a listing under “I”) – A flared, above the knee skirt though probably not quite as short as what ice skaters wear.

 Jumper – Americans call a pinafore a jumper; and a jumper is a sweater.
 To an Australian, that’s just plain confusing!
-Jumper or pinafore, It’s a skirt that is almost like a dress, except it is designed to be worn with a shirt underneath.
+Whether you call it the American “jumper” or Aussie “pinafore”, it’s a skirt that is almost like a dress, except it is designed to be worn with a shirt underneath.

 Kilts – Inspired by the Scottish kilt, today it comes in a range of styles and not just the traditional pleats.
-However, whether it’s A-line, pencil or maxi, it is always in tartan.
+However, whether it’s A-line, pencil or maxi, it is always in tartan (though not necessarily traditional tartans).

 Leather skirt – Get in touch with your inner rock chick in a straight black leather skirt – a style classic!

-Layered skirt – Mostly seen on wedding dresses.
-Usually consist of many layers or ruffles which cascade over each other down to the hemline.
+Layered skirt – Mostly seen on formal gowns or wedding dresses.
+Usually consists of many layers or ruffles which cascade over each other down to the hemline.

 Mini skirt – This above the knee style has been a fashion favourite since the 60’s, when they were made famous by the Brits – designer Mary Quant and model Jean Shrimpton.